 Best Known For

-David Fincher is a film director known for his meticulous process and dark films, such as Fight Club and Seven.
+David Fincher is an American film director known for his meticulous process and dark movies, including Alien³, Fight Club and Seven.

 Think you know about Biography?

 Answer questions and see how you rank against other players.Play Now

 This action thriller starred Michael Douglas as an ultra-wealthy businessman who receives an unusual gift from his brother (Sean Penn)—an adventure with no clear rules orchestrated by a mysterious company.
 The adventure, however, quickly turns into a battle for survival.

 Not one to play it safe, David Fincher delved into dark and twisted territory with Fight Club (1999).
 Edward Norton starred as a disfranchised office worker who suffers from insomnia and hangs out at support groups.
 He sheds his boring life after meeting anarchist and soap maker Tyler Durden (Brad Pitt), and these two characters start channeling their aggression through bare-fisted, one-on-one battles at their fight club gatherings.
 The club spawns more clubs and evolves into an underground movement that seeks to create chaos by destroying the offices of credit card companies.

 Variety described Fight Club as an "inventive, sustained adrenaline rush of a movie."
 While the film garnered some positive reviews, it also drew fiery responses from other critics.
 Some rebuked the film's political leanings while others objected to what they believed was a glorification of violence.
 Roger Ebert, for example, wrote that Fight Club was "cheerfully fascist," "a celebration of violence," and "macho porn."
 Fincher was a bit bewildered by the outcries, telling Entertainment Weekly that "I've always thought people would think the film was funny.
 It’s supposed to be satire.
 A dark comedy."